justArale/automatic-forecast/README.md

    - **Location:** Enter the location for which you want to fetch the weather forecast.
 Press Enter to use Berlin as the default location.
    - **Email:** Enter the recipient's email address where you want to send the weather forecast.

+Note: You can also built and run as .exe

 ## Code Structure

 - `main.py`: The main script to run the application.